 Criminal Injuries Compensation (CICA) Calculator

-In this guide, we offer advice on the steps to making a criminal injury claim.
+We offer advice on the steps to making a criminal injury claim.
 For those seeking a CICA compensation calculator, we also look at CICA tariffs for insight into how much compensation you may receive if you submit a successful claim to the CICA for a psychological injury or physical injury.
 This guide also addresses the time limit for making a criminal injury claim to the CICA and discusses the benefits of claiming with the help of a No Win No Fee solicitor.

 For more advice on claiming for criminal injuries, you can speak to our advisors for free.
 They are available 24 hours a day, 7 days a week to answer your questions.
 You can get in touch with our team by: